Manchester derby 2016: Transforming City and the city

 However, in an age of growing discord between fan and player -- as both Iheanacho and Gundogan earn tens of thousands of dollars per week -- how has the club's investment in its future served the rest of Manchester?

-Working at Bonnies Cafe near the Etihad Campus, Sheila Duffy has experienced the fruits of the area's regeneration -- as well as the potential pitfalls of gentrification -- first-hand.
+Working at Bonnie's Cafe near the Etihad Campus, Sheila Duffy has experienced first-hand the fruits of the area's regeneration -- as well as the potential pitfalls of gentrification.

 "We had drugs, street crime, everything like that, and nobody cared because it was derelict," she reflects.
 "The swimming baths were closed down, the youth club was shut.
 There was nothing for the kids so they'd be hanging around on street corners."

-Duffy acknowledges the "Sheikh up in his helicopter" may not have directly engaged with the man on the ground and his full English breakfast, but she's the first to admit her surroundings have changed dramatically -- a reference to the five and half acres of the Etihad Campus site having been donated to the local community.
+Duffy acknowledges the "Sheikh up in his helicopter" may not have directly engaged with the man on the ground and his full English breakfast, but she's the first to admit her surroundings have changed dramatically -- a reference to the five and half acres of the Etihad Campus site donated to the local community.

-Where the skeletons of Manchester's industrial boom once stood, a sixth form college, leisure center, and cutting edge medical institute now preside.
+Where the skeletons of Manchester's industrial boom once stood, a sixth-form college, leisure center, and cutting-edge medical institute now preside.

 "It was a rough area of the city and now there's certainly a sense of hope ... and I'm a Manchester United supporter!"